Lyrrad/multidrive/README.md

-#Multidrive
+#MultiDrive

 ## Description

 Basic utilities to upload and download from various cloud storage services.

-Currently support for Google Drive and Microsoft OneDrive upload and download operations is implemented.
+Support for Google Drive and Microsoft OneDrive upload and download operations is implemented.

+Basic upload support for Cloud Drive is implemented.

 This is in alpha and there may be serious bugs.
-This has only been tested on Ubuntu, though it should work on Mac OS X.
+This has only been tested on Ubuntu, though it should work on Mac OS X.  This has not yet been tested in Windows, and may not in that OS yet.

 No API keys are provided.
 You will need to sign up as a developer with the service providers to get this to work.